vicjor/TDT4140-Eventify/README.md

 A folder full with HTML files will then be generated.
 If you open the one called "index.html" in your default browser, you can select all the .py files in the project and see how the test coverage spread over the lines.

 #### Contribute
 Want to contribute?
-Check out our [GitLab Page](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/wikis/%23Vedlikeholdsplan/Rutiner-for-evolusjon-og-endring)
+Check out our [GitLab Page for more information](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/wikis/%23Vedlikeholdsplan/Rutiner-for-evolusjon-og-endring)